Skip to main content

 • 1 month for an upper limb

 There is no required minimum period of use if you are under age 19 and need an orthosis to correct a deformation.
-However, the specialist must have recommended that you wear it daily.
+However, the professional must have recommended that you wear it daily.

 Prostheses are designed to fully or partially replace a limb.
 They are also designed to restore the primary function of a limb or its original appearance.
 An example of a prosthesis is an artificial leg.